Dictionary revision for mapping boundary data to bound states: Introduction

-To establish a correspondence between gravitational observables in scattering processes and adiabatic invariants in bound orbits, K\"alin and Porto \cite{Kalin:2019rwq} introduced a conceptual framework, referred to as a dictionary, whereby the impact parameter $b$ is transformed to $\pm i |b|$ and $\beta$ is transformed to $i \beta$ with $\beta = \arccosh \gamma$.
 In Ref. \cite{Kalin:2019inp}, they elaborated further on this holographic mapping, which relates the periastron advance to the scattering angle.
 Porto \cite{Porto:2016pyg} reviewed the effective field theory approach to gravitational dynamics.
 The primary innovation of these work lie in its ability to transform complex and intractable calculations into straightforward correspondences, thereby enhancing the study of bound orbits, particularly concerning the dynamics of binary systems in gravitational contexts.
 This methodology has been widely adopted in research focused on bound orbital systems.
 K\"alin et al. \cite{Kalin:2020fhe} derived the conservative dynamics of non-spinning binaries to third PM order using the eﬀective field theory approach introduced in \cite{Kalin:2020mvi}, along with the Boundary-to-Bound (B2B) dictionary developed in \cite{Kalin:2019inp,Kalin:2019rwq}.
 Building upon this framework, Ref. \cite{Kalin:2020lmz} computed the next-to-leading order PM tidal eﬀects within the conservative dynamics of compact binary systems.
 Ref. \cite{Liu:2021zxr} presented a method for constructing the radial action for elliptic-like orbits using the B2B correspondence, deriving the aligned-spin radial action from the resulting scattering data, and calculated the periastron advance and binding energy for circular orbits.
 Ref. \cite{Dlapa:2021npj} provided an analysis of the contribution from potential interactions to the dynamics of non-spinning binaries up to 4PM order, achieved by computing the scattering angle to $O(G^4)$ using the eﬀective field theory approach, and deriving the bound radial action through analytic continuation.
 Aiming to compute bound waveforms from scattering amplitudes at 3PM, Ref. \cite{Adamo:2024oxy} investigated gravitational two-body dynamics utilizing the Schwinger-Dyson equations and Bethe-Salpeter recursion.
 Ref. \cite{Wilson-Gerow:2025xhr} examined the conservative dynamics of spinless compact objects within a gravitational framework that includes a metric and an arbitrary number of scalar fields up to 3PM.
 The result encodes the fully relativistic dynamics of the compact objects.
 Ref. \cite{Dlapa:2024cje} analyzed the local-in-time conservative binary dynamics at fourth PM order, while the paper \cite{Buonanno:2024vkx} presented the derivation of the first spinning EOB Hamiltonian incorporating PM results up to three-loop order.
 The model accounts for the complete hyperbolic motion, encompassing nonlocal-in-time tails.
 Notably, This methodology has been shown to enhance gravitational wave models for binary signals ~\cite{Chiaramello:2020ehz,Nagar:2021gss,Placidi:2021rkh,Khalil:2021txt,Ramos-Buades:2021adz,Nagar:2021xnh,Khalil:2022ylj,Buonanno:2024byg,Jing2019,Jing,Jing1,JingXZ,Jing3}.